MaJerle/c-code-style/README.md

 ```
 > In embedded systems, it is very common that RAM memories are scattered across different memory locations in the system.
 > It quickly becomes tricky to handle all the cases, especially when user declares custom RAM sections.
-> Startup script is in-charge to set default values (.data and .bss) while other custom secions may not be filled with default values, which leads to variables with init value won't have any effect.
+> Startup script is in-charge to set default values (.data and .bss) while other custom sections may not be filled with default values, which leads to variables with init value won't have any effect.
 >
 > To be independent of such problem, create init function for each module and use it to set
 > default values for all of your variables, like so: